-Things have changed for the better now that Fed Nuts has multiple locations in the city.
+Things have changed for the better now that Fed Nuts has multiple locations in the city and is one of the country’s most popular donut shops.
 Guests no longer have to arrive early or queue up for hot donuts or fried chicken.
 Plus, Fed Nuts has added fried chicken sandwiches, a hybrid of one of its three offerings.
 And there’s even a convenient parking lot at their North 7th Street location.

 Flavors at Fed Nuts skew toward the exotic.
 Customers can choose between fresh hot (which are our favorite) and fancy donuts (also excellent).
 Hot donut flavors are basic with flavors like cinnamon, brown sugar and strawberry lavender while fancy flavors are more unusual with varieties including vanilla rhubarb, blueberry lemonade and maple bacon.

 Fried chicken is offered in dry style flavors like za’atar, coconut curry, buttermilk ranch and wet style flavors like chili garlic, honey ginger and sweet soy.
 You may need to visit twice if you can’t pick just one style.

 Although each order of fried chicken comes with a hot donut, buy a few extra to enjoy later.
 Hot, fresh donuts are best eaten ‘hot and fresh’ while fancies travel better and will stay fresh for about a day.